 So, based on the above formula, the ROE for ACI Worldwide is:

-However, when we compared ACI Worldwide's growth with the industry we found that while the company's earnings have been shrinking, the industry has seen an earnings growth of 30% in the same period.
-This is quite worrisome.
+We then compared ACI Worldwide's net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 25% in the same period.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.